thosgood/this-weeks-finds/markdown/101-150/week147.md

 $\omega$-groupoids.
 And luckily, we don't need to understand $\omega$-groupoids very well to try our hand at this!
 Omega-groupoids are supposed to be an algebraic way of thinking about topological spaces up to homotopy.
-Thus we just need to invent a concept of the \`cardinality' of a topological space which has nice formal properties and which agrees with the groupoid cardinality in the case of homotopy 1-types.
+Thus we just need to invent a concept of the 'cardinality' of a topological space which has nice formal properties and which agrees with the groupoid cardinality in the case of homotopy 1-types.
 In fact, this is not hard to do.
 We just need to use the homotopy groups \pi~k~(X) of the